daominah/age_of_empires_ror_hd/README.md

 * For multi player, run file `EMPIRESX.EXE`, if someone uses cheat code in the game, theirs units will be deleted then kicked from the game.

-## File size

-This git repository size is about 100MB.

 ## Edit AI (computer player)

 Guides to edit how computer player plays are in directory